iScsc/blog.iscsc.fr/src/content/posts/publish-your-own-post/index.md

 Now that your files are uploaded you should see:
 ![](4a1-compare-across-forks.png)
-- click `compare across forks` (under the cursor on the screenshot)
+- click `compare across forks` (under the cursor on the above screenshot)
 - then change `base repository` and select `iScsc/blog.iscsc.fr`
 ![](4a2-choose-iscsc-repo.png)